-The Company measures the fair value of the option granted to employees and others, which provide similar services on the date of award by using the Black and Scholes pricing model.
-The options pricing model requires several assumptions, such as the expected volatility of the share's price and the expected life of the option.
+The Company measures the fair value of options on the date of award by using the Black and Scholes option pricing model.
+The model requires several assumptions, such as the expected volatility of the share price and the expected life of the option.